mayadata-io/community/content-writers.md

 We need you to create content based on your experience.
 If you have figured out something amazing to do with OpenEBS, Litmus or OpenEBS and if there's no content on that among MayaData resources, we would love to publish your tutorial or guide.
 We're also interested in publishing stories relevant to our open source community or customers.
 If you experienced something or conducted an experiment and learned something useful from it, that might be a good fit for our blog too.

-Once you've decided what you want to write about, add a comment to the existing issue or new issue containing:
+Once you've decided what you want to write about, add a comment to an existing issue or new issue containing:
 * A writing sample (link to content on similar subjects that you published previously)
 * A brief description of your post.
 Think about why people would be interested in reading it